KULeuven-Diepenbeek/osc-course/content/ch6-tasks/intertasks.md

 The code above exceeds the allowed stack space.
 Try to find out why this happens.
 {{% /task %}}

 The technique of using **shared memory** allows other processes to gain access certain regions of the address space.
 Both processes have to be aware that the memory is **not** protected by the OS.
-A programming API for using shared memory is provided by POSIX.
-The example below shows a **producer** on the left and a **consumer** on the right.
+A programming API for using shared memory is provided by POSIX (Portable Operating System Interface).
+The example below shows a **producer** on the left (a process which puts data inside of the shared memory) and a **consumer** on the right (which uses the data it gets from the producer).

 <div class="multicolumn">
   <div class="column">